 Learn the heat and set it aside

-The accumulation of thermal energy: storing heat so that it is available when needed.
-A method that, if developed properly, has the potential to reduce energy bills to the stars.
+Thermal energy storage: storing heat so that it is available when needed.
+A method that, if developed properly, has the potential to reduce skyrocketing energy bills.

-It also solves one of the biggest challenges with renewable energy sources, known as intermittent: wind and solar energy are susceptible to changes in the weather.
-Being able to 'store' thermal energy solves the problem of variable supply: storing excess energy and using it to compensate for future shortages will also help us when renewable energies are less strong.
+It also solves one of the biggest challenges with renewable energy sources, known as intermittency: Wind and solar power are susceptible to changes in the weather.
+Being able to 'guard' thermal energy solves the problem of variable supply: storing excess energy and using it to compensate for future shortages will help us even when renewable energies are less strong.

-The project, called Adsorb (Advanced Distributed Storage for grid Benefit), aims to build a scalable, more efficient system capable of stimulating society to undertake a global effort in this direction.
+The project, called Adsorb (Advanced Ddistributed Storage for grid Benefit), aims to build a scalable, more efficient system capable of stimulating society to undertake a global effort in this direction.

 Two options for storing heat